wilsonsonkamble/destroytheworld/README.md

 # destroytheworld
-i want to build an app that effectively sav ethe world
+i want to build an app that effectively save the world
+/// this is a headind